Harro van Dam, Carsol Europe: "We expect to harvest blueberries all year round in Portugal for the first time this year"

 In Portugal, blueberry production has been underway, in limited volumes, for several weeks.
-“We work closely with our partner Logofruits there, as they have two cultivation sites.
+“We work closely with our partner Logofruits there, as they have two growing sites.
 One of 90 hectares in the southern region of Odemira and another of 70 hectares just south of Lisbon.

 “Based on successful tests carried out in 2021, year-round harvesting should be possible in Portugal for the first time this year.
-Blueberries are surprisingly good quality.
-And our different European customers now have the opportunity to buy a more local alternative to agricultural products.” of the southern hemisphere", concludes Harro.
+Blueberries are of surprisingly good quality.
+And our different European customers now have the opportunity to buy a more local alternative to agricultural products”. of the southern hemisphere”, concludes Harro.

 Previous article